PHILATELIC EXPERTS, STAMP FORGERY GUIDE

 The sources used for the original list compiled in 2000 were the German BPP's official rolls of members for 1961, 1968, 1976 and 1980, as well as (for German or BPP experts) the Michel catalogues of 1920, 1935, 1950, 1984, and several years between 1991 and 1998.
 The list's subsequent supplement made use of e.g. several of AIEP's lists of members.

 In February 2001 the two lists were published on the Internet (Geocities) in the same format as today.
 In September 2001 the original list was merged with the extensive supplement to form the present register (by names and areas), which has since been considerably enlarged.
-The changes in BPP and AIEP memberships are continuously monitored, and other new information is being added too.
+The focus is on experts of the 20th century.
+Thus, recently appointed experts are not actively added.

 The sister page, the Stamp Forgery Guide, was